BugelNiels/nitro/README.md

 ## Project Structure

 The project was developed with the aim of making it easily extendable.
-Below a number of code details are outlined to help understanding the project structure.
+Below a number of code details are outlined to illustrate some basic example usages of the project and how to extend it.

 ### Modules